discentem/cavorite/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command init        Initialize a new Pantri repo retrieve    retrieve a file from pantri upload      Upload a file to pantri
+  completion  Generate the autocompletion script for the specified shell help        Help about any command init        Initialize a new cavorite repo retrieve    retrieve a file from cavorite upload      Upload a file to cavorite

 Flags:
       --debug   Run in debug mode